fsparviero/Runbooks/cloud host ticket-disk replacement issue.md

 **CLOUD HOST MAINTENANCE TICKET -DISK REPLACEMENT ISSUE RUNBOOK**

-This runbook will help you handle issues related to the host maintenance common incidents such aS DISK REPLACEMENT ISSUES
+This runbook will help you handle issues related to the host maintenance common incidents such as DISK REPLACEMENT ISSUES

 1) DISK REPLACEMENT ISSUES